-How does sensorimotor control differ in Autism Spectrum Disorder during interception movements?
+How does sensorimotor control differ in Autism Spectrum Disorder?

-We are using a virtual interception task to investigate how movement is controlled by autistic people, a population who often experience difficulties in motor coordination and learning.
+We are using VR (virtual reality) to investigate how movement is controlled by autistic people, a population who often experience difficulties in motor coordination and learning.
 Through using our VR technology and expertise, we can both control and systematically manipulate environmental conditions within the task, allowing us to isolate precise sensorimotor mechanisms linked with movement.

 Our findings will help us better understand the aetiology of sensorimotor difficulties in autism, so that future coaching and management strategies can be developed.

 For more information on this project, please contact Tom Arthur.